mike-whypred/financial-data-analysis/docs/Data Formats/Parquet.md

 # Parquet

-## Overview

 Parquet is a columnar storage file format optimized for use with big data processing frameworks.
 It is designed to bring efficiency compared to traditional row-based file formats like CSV and JSON.
 Parquet is particularly useful for analytical workloads where read performance and storage efficiency are critical.
+The parquet file format is not human readable and is stored in binary format.

 ## Key Features